More people are now playing ping pong than ever before, making it one of the most enjoyed social sports around.

 Table tennis balls also usually come in two main colors, white and orange.
 These are highly visible against the blue or green ping pong tables and are the only colors which are approved for competitions and tournaments.

 The Evolution of Ping Pong Balls

-however, since plastic materials have a higher tendency to expand due to heat, poly balls are expected to have a diameter which is slightly over the 40mm standard ball, which is why it is labeled explicitly as 40+ by some manufacturers and sellers.
+however, since plastic materials have a higher tendency to expand due to heat, poly balls are expected to have a diameter which is slightly over the 40mm standard ball, which is why ping pong balls are often labeled explicitly as 40+ by most manufacturers and sellers.

 Olympic / Tournament Standard Ping Pong Balls

 In terms of official ping pong balls used in international competitions such as the Olympics, the choice of ball must be 40mm to 40+mm in diameter and should weigh 2.7 grams.

 The color of the ball must be either white or yellow in matte finish as these colors are highly visible and contrasting on a green or blue table.